Anaerobic Organism Identification with Reflex to Susceptibility

 Reflex panel to identify anaerobic bacterial isolate and determine in vitro susceptibility to antimicrobial agents.

-- Room temperature.
-If culture is suspected of being a microorganism identified on the IATA list as an infectious substance affecting humans, submit specimen according to Biological Substance, Category A, shipping guidelines.
+Room temperature.
+If culture is suspected of being a microorganism identified on the IATA list as an infectious substance affecting humans, submit specimen according to Infectious Substance, Category A, shipping guidelines.

 Submission of mixed cultures will result in delayed turnaround time and increased charges.
 Isolation of organism should be ensured prior to submission.
 Order a separate test for each organism identification required.

 Avoid submission of isolates in liquid media where possible.
 Submission of liquid media commonly results in mixed and/or non-viable cultures.

 Anaerobe susceptibility testing is appropriate in the case of serious infections involving blood, bone, joint, tissue, or brain abscess.
 (Refer to Antimicrobial Susceptibility - Anaerobe, ARUP test code 0060202).

 For identification by 16s rDNA sequencing only, order Organism Identification by 16s rDNA Sequencing (ARUP test code 0060720).

 87076; 87153; CPT codes for identification and susceptibility tests vary based on method.

 |Component Test Code*